 Ridgeville Corners is a tiny town located in the state of Ohio.
 With a population of 416 people and just one neighborhood, Ridgeville Corners is the 698th largest community in Ohio.
-Ridgeville Corners has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Ridgeville Corners was built prior to World War II, making it one of the older and more historic towns in the country.

 Ridgeville Corners is a decidedly white-collar town, with fully 92.18% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Ridgeville Corners is a town of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Ridgeville Corners who work in office and administrative support (50.84%), sales jobs (21.79%), and community and social services (7.82%).

-Ridgeville Corners’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Ridgeville Corners’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small town, Ridgeville Corners does not have a public transit system used by locals to get to and from work.